AidanTilgner/Simple-Agent/Readme.md

 ## Roles
 Roles are identities which can be adopted by the agent.
 They are are context-dependent, and each have their own set of tools which are provided to the agent.
 The agent can switch between roles at any time. `INCLUDED_ROLES` are defined in the `roles/config.py` file.
 You can learn more about roles in the [roles tutorial](/documentation/adding-a-role.md).

-I'm still working on the roles system, so it's not fully implemented yet.
+I'm still working on the roles system, bare with me.
 But you can see the beginnings of it in the `roles/` directory.
 Currently these roles are supported:
-- `General Assistant`: A general assistant that can help with a variety of simple tasks.
+- `Helpful Assistant`: A helpful assistant ready to take your questions and provide answers.
 - `Developer`: A dedicated developer with specialized tools for software development, testing, and debugging.
 - `Researcher`: A dedicated researcher with specialized tools for web research, data analysis, and documentation.